matt-hendrick/Enigma-Machine-Emulator/README.md

 # Enigma Machine Emulator

+This is an [in-browser Enigma machine emulator](https://enigma-machine-emulator.web.app/) built in Rust with the Yew framework and compiled into WebAssembly (WASM).
+This implementation includes the 5 rotors used by the Enigma I variant and the Enigma M3 Army variant.

+---

+## Readme from an Earlier Command Line Version of this Emulator

 This is an Enigma machine emulator built in Rust that can be run from the command line.
 This implementation includes the 5 rotors used by the Enigma I variant and the Enigma M3 Army variant.

 ## Default Configuration